aporeto-inc/gaia/doc/documentation.md

 ## policy/dns

-### DNSReport
+### DNSLookupReport

-A DNSReport is used to report a DNS lookup that is happening on behalf of a processing unit.
+A DNS Lookup report is used to report a DNS lookup that is happening on behalf of a processing unit.
 If the DNS server is on the standard udp port 53 then enforcer is able to proxy the DNS traffic and make a report.
 The report indicate whether or not the lookup was successful.